Have you considered implementing Number Talk activities into your daily math routine and want a little guidance? If so, you’re in the right place.

 Call on individual students to share their thinking with the class.
-You may have students who have incorrect answers, and that’s okay because you will be processing through “how” they got their answer.
+Some students may have incorrect answers, and that’s okay because we will be processing through “how” they got their answer.
 Oftentimes students correct their own thinking as they process.

 It is important that we ask students “how” they figured out the answer so students can learn to clearly communicate their thinking as well as learn effective strategies from one another.